mozilla/ecosystem-test-scripts/docs/developer-guides/developer_setup.md

 4.2 Under the `[circleci_scraper]` section of the file, set the `token` value to the CircleCI API
     key created in step 2

-## 5. Copy the latest raw data locally

-By default, CircleCI has a retention policy of 30 days for artifacts; However, we have over a years worth of data gathered for some projects.
-In order to produce reports with full trend data and reduce scraping time, copy the latest `raw_data` from the [ecosystem-test-eng-metrics GCP Cloud Bucket][GCP Cloud Bucket] to the root directory of the `ecosystem-test-scripts` project.

-## 6. Set up the python virtual environment
+## 5. Set up the python virtual environment

 This project uses [Poetry][Poetry] for dependency management in conjunction with a pyproject.toml file.
 While you can use virtualenv to set up the dev environment, it is recommended to use